lovethecodelabs/webapp-jsp-tomcat/README.md

 Tomcat 8.5 runs these JSP code files in https://matthews.business/ well.

 The Web Application can be upload as is, or after adding database access jar files and making a .war file, it can be Deployed through Tomcat Manager.

+Managed Hosting & Coding by Love the Code at https://matthews.help/ .